YashGunjal16/fashion-context-search/README.md

 Indoor / Outdoor

-This directly improves:
+Improves Queries Like:

-“Formal attire inside a modern office”
+“Professional business attire inside a modern office”

 “Casual outfit for a city walk”

 🖥️ Frontend (Optional Demo)

-Streamlit-based UI for interactive testing:
+An optional Streamlit-based UI is provided for interactive testing.

+Run Locally
 streamlit run frontend/app.py

 Displays:

-Parsed query
+Parsed query attributes

 Confidence score

-Ranked images
+Ranked image results

-Explanation per result
+Explanation per retrieved image

-📊 Scalability
+📊 Scalability Considerations
 Aspect	Strategy
-1M images	FAISS IVF index
+1M+ Images	FAISS IVF index
-Latency	ANN search
+Latency	Approximate NN search
-Memory	External index
+Memory	External FAISS index
-Models	Frozen, no training
+Models	Frozen (no training)
-Deployment	CPU/GPU compatible
+Deployment	CPU / GPU compatible

+The system is designed to scale without retraining models.

 🔬 Evaluation Queries (Assignment)

+The system was evaluated on the following compositional queries:

 ✔️ A person in a bright yellow raincoat

-✔️ Professional business attire inside a modern office ✔️ Someone wearing a blue shirt sitting on a park bench ✔️ Casual weekend outfit for a city walk
+✔️ Professional business attire inside a modern office

+✔️ Someone wearing a blue shirt sitting on a park bench

+✔️ Casual weekend outfit for a city walk

 ✔️ A red tie and a white shirt in a formal setting

 🚀 Future Improvements
-Precision
+🎯 Precision Enhancements

 Replace color heuristics with color embeddings

 Fine-tuned fashion-specific encoders

 Attention-weighted region fusion

-New Signals
+🌍 New Signals

 Weather-aware retrieval

 City / location embeddings

 Brand & logo detection

-Scale
+📈 Scale

 Distributed FAISS

-Multilingual queries
+Multilingual query support

 User preference modeling

-📌 Why This Fits the Assignment Perfectly
+📌 Why This Fits the Assignment

-✔ Focus on ML logic, not infra noise
+✔ Focuses on ML logic, not infrastructure noise
-✔ Explicitly addresses CLIP compositional weaknesses
-✔ Clear indexing + retrieval separation
+✔ Explicitly addresses CLIP’s compositional weaknesses ✔ Clean separation of indexing and retrieval
 ✔ Strong multimodal reasoning
 ✔ Zero-shot capable
-✔ Scalable by design
+✔ Designed for scalability

 🏁 Final Note

-This project demonstrates how to build a real-world multimodal retrieval system that understands fashion beyond surface similarity.
+This project demonstrates how to build a production-grade multimodal retrieval system that understands fashion beyond surface-level similarity.

 It is intentionally designed to be: